 - Imperial Wine Bar

 - Ivanhoe Park Brewing Company

 - Orlando Science Center

 For a quintessential Orlando date, the Thornton Park District can’t be beat.
 Here you’ll find the iconic Lake Eola Park, a fixture for weekly community events and too many Orlando proposals to count.
 You can take to the water in a romantic swan paddleboat for a closer look at the fountain, or walk the paved trail around the lake checking out art installations along the way.
 The park is also home to the weekly Orlando Farmer’s Market and a community yoga class on Sundays.

 Once you’ve worked up an appetite, there are dozens of restaurants and bars dotting the brick-lined streets.
-Dine on Southern fare at Soco or snag a table outdoors in the evening at Dexter’s Thornton Park.
-Both restaurants have patios, delicious weekend brunch menus, and date night ambiance.
+Dine on Southern fare at Soco.
+The restaurant has a patio, delicious weekend brunch menu, and date night ambiance.
 For dessert, savor artisan ice pops at The Pop Parlour (they’ve even got booze-infused pops) or inventive ice cream at The Greenery Creamery.